Articles

 Image

 ENGLISH VERSION Yannick HARREL, Docotor (PhD) in Engineering Sciences Master (LL.M) of Laws in Multimedia and Information Technology Law Lecturer and Speaker since 2010 (ENA/INSP ; IONIS Group ; ICN ; ICAM ; CNAM ; École Polytechnique ; Écoles Saint-Cyr ; CESI-EXIA ; ESTACA).
 Numerous analyses published in various specialized and generalist outlets, such as Diplomatie , Conflits , Revue de Défense Nationale , DSI , Multidisciplinary Sciences Miskolc , Cybersecurity Trends , and others.
 I have spoken at many conferences in France and Europe on topics related to my areas of expertise (ICT Spring Luxembourg, Council of Europe, Cybersecurity Switzerland Congress etc.).
 I have also appeared in several media outlets, including Le Figaro , RMC , France Culture , Radio France Internationale , 20 Minutes , and more.
-Expertise in the following fields of research: Cyberstrategy Digital Industrial Sovereignty Business Continuity Sovereignty Index Cybergeonomy Energy an...
+Expertise in the following fields of research: Cyberstrategy Digital Transition Digital Industrial Sovereignty Business Continuity Cybergeon...

 American mineral sovereignty, a constant of the Trump administrations [2025]